-Comparison of the three months ended March 31, 2015 to the three months ended March 31, 2014
+Comparison of the three months ended March 31, 2016 to the three months ended March 31, 2015

-The following summarizes our consolidated results of operations for the three months ended March 31, 2015 compared to our consolidated results of operations for the three months ended March 31, 2014.
-As of March 31, 2015 and 2014, our operating portfolio was comprised of 23 retail, office, multifamily and mixed-use properties with an aggregate of approximately 5.8 million rentable square feet of retail and office space, including the retail portion of our mixed-use property, 922 residential units (including 122 RV spaces) and a 369-room hotel.
-Additionally, as of March 31, 2015 and 2014, we owned land at five of our properties that we classified as held for development and/or construction in progress.
+The following summarizes our consolidated results of operations for the three months ended March 31, 2016 compared to our consolidated results of operations for the three months ended March 31, 2015.
+As of March 31, 2016, our operating portfolio was comprised of 23 retail, office, multifamily and mixed-use properties with an aggregate of approximately 5.8 million rentable square feet of retail and office space, including the retail portion of our mixed-use property, 1,579 residential units (including 122 RV spaces) and a 369-room hotel.
+As of March 31, 2015, our operating portfolio was comprised of 23 retail, office, multifamily and mixed-use properties with an aggregate of approximately 5.8 million rentable square feet of retail and office space, including the retail portion of our mixed-use properties with an aggregate of approximately 5.8 million rentable square feet of retail and office space, including the retail and office space, including the retail portion of our mixed-use properties with an aggregate of approximately 5.8 million rentable square feet of retail and office space, including the retail portion of our mixed-use properties with an aggregate of approximately 5.8 million rentable square feet of retail and office space, including the retail portion of our mixed-use property, 922 residential units (including 122 RV spaces) and a 369-room hotel.
+Additionally, as of March 31, 2016 and 2015, we owned land at five of our properties that we classified as held for development and/or construction in progress.